jpjpjp/bot-test-framework-example/README.md

 The following sections walk through how to configure the spark-emulator to run in "bot test mode", how to modify a bot in order to make it "testable", and finally how to write and run tests that emulate spark user actions to ensure that the bot responds as expected.

+Because this project uses git submodules you may need to manually update them to get the spark-emulator and sparkbotstarter projects populated, depending on the version of git you are running.
+If these directories are empty, from the root directory of this project run the command:

+    ```git submodule update --init --recursive```

 ## Configuring the emulator to run in "bot test mode".
 This project includes a link to the https://github.com/ciscospark/spark-emulator project.
 It is already configured to run in test mode for the bot in this sample, but this was done by doing the following: